Candyman (1992 film): Plot

-After Trevor bails her out of jail, Helen finds the Candyman in a photograph she took at Cabrini-Green.
-He appears inside Helen's apartment and cuts her neck, causing her to bleed and pass out.
-Bernadette arrives at Helen's apartment, and when Helen comes to, she sees that the Candyman has murdered Bernadette.
+After Trevor bails her out of jail, Helen spots Candyman in a photograph she took at Cabrini-Green.
+Candyman breaks into Helen's apartment and cuts her neck, causing her to bleed and pass out.
+Bernadette arrives at Helen's apartment, and when Helen comes to, she realizes that Candyman has murdered Bernadette.
 Framed for the crime, Helen is committed to a psychiatric hospital.
-While being interviewed in preparation for her trial a month later, Helen attempts to prove her innocence by summoning the Candyman, who appears and murders her psychiatrist.
+While being interviewed in preparation for her trial a month later, Helen attempts to prove her innocence by summoning Candyman, who appears and murders her psychiatrist.
 Candyman then frees Helen from her restraints, allowing her to escape.

-She returns to her apartment to find Trevor now living with one of his students.
+Helen returns to her apartment to find Trevor now living with one of his students, Stacey.
 Helen confronts him, then flees to Cabrini-Green to rescue Anthony.
-When she finds the Candyman in his lair, he tells her that surrendering to him will ensure Anthony's safety.
-Offering Helen immortality, the Candyman opens his coat, revealing a ribcage wreathed in bees.
-The bees pour out of his mouth as he kisses her and stream down her throat.
+When she finds Candyman in his lair, he informs Helen that her surrender to him will ensure Anthony's safety.
+Offering Helen immortality, Candyman opens his coat, revealing a ribcage wreathed in bees.
+The bees pour out of his mouth and stream down her throat as he kisses her.
 He vanishes with Anthony, and Helen awakes to discover a mural of the Candyman and his lover, who bears a striking resemblance to her.

-The Candyman promises to release Anthony if Helen helps him strike fear into Cabrini-Green's residents.
-Attempting to feed his legend, the Candyman reneges and attempts to immolate both Helen and Anthony in a pyre.
-The flames destroy the Candyman, and Helen dies while saving Anthony.
+Candyman promises to release Anthony if Helen helps him strike fear into Cabrini-Green's residents.
+Attempting to feed his legend, Candyman reneges and attempts to immolate both Helen and Anthony in a pyre.
+Helen stabs Candyman with a flaming plank.
+The flames destroy Candyman and Helen dies while rescuing Anthony.
 The residents, led by Anne-Marie and Jake, pay their respects at Helen's funeral.
-At home, the grief-stricken and guilt-ridden Trevor looks into the mirror and says Helen's name five times, whereupon Helen's vengeful spirit appears and kills him.
-A new mural of Helen dressed in white with her hair ablaze appears in the Candyman's lair.
+At home, the grief-stricken and guilt-ridden Trevor looks into the mirror and utters Helen's name five times, whereupon Helen's vengeful spirit appears and kills him using Candyman's hook, leaving a hysterical Stacey to uncover his body in the bathtub.
+A new mural of Helen dressed in white with her hair ablaze appears in Candyman's lair.